haimgoldfisher/OOP_Ex2/README.md

 ```
 java -jar Ex2.jar
 ```
-If you want to boot the program already with a loaded graph, use one of the following commands:
+If you want to initialize the program already with a loaded graph, use one of the following commands:
 ```
 java -jar Ex2.jar G1.json
 java -jar Ex2.jar G2.json